xapian/xapian-gsoc-proposal/proposal.rst

 Week 4
 	-  Buffer week if things are not completed from previous month otherwise continue.

+MONTH 2 DELEVERABLE :

+	[MINIMUM] : Started with Xapian backend support with TracAdvancedSearchPlugin and documented the procedure for future follow-ups.
+	[SATISFIABLE] : Fully integreate Xapian backend with TracAdvancedSearchPlugin and complete all the preceding projects.

 Previous Discussion of your Project
 -----------------------------------